 Under the leadership of the Moors, Christians were allowed to live according to their own rules as long as these laws did not come into conflict with the laws of the Africans they had conquered.
 This is consistent with a good number of the precepts outlined in the Visigothic Code.

 The Catalan translation of the original Visigothic Code was completed in the year 1050, making it one of the oldest documents in the Catalan language spoken in the area surrounding the city of Barcelona at the present time.
-If you live in Chicago or nearby, then Chicago Suicde Club must be on your list of places to visit.

 Leave a Reply